Orange pound cake is packed with sweet citrus flavor! It is made with staple ingredients in just a few minutes hands-on time.

 Instructions

-- In a large mixing bowl or stand mixer, beat butter until light in color and fluffy (about 3 minutes).
+• In a large mixing bowl or stand mixer fitted with the whisk attachment, beat butter until light in color and fluffy (about 3 minutes).
+Gradually incorporate sugar.

-- Add eggs one at a time on low.
+• On low speed, add eggs one at a time.
 Scrape the bowl down, if needed.

 Orange Glaze

-- In a medium mixing bowl combine butter, powdered sugar and orange juice.
-Pour over cooled cake.
+• In a medium mixing bowl, combine melted butter, powdered sugar and orange juice until smooth.
+Pour over cooled cake and allow to set.

 How To Store